It disturbs me to hear of professional home stagers working for free.

-However, most of the aspiring stagers I speak with seem to think they have to do their first projects for free to rack up experience.
+However, most of the aspiring stagers I speak with believe they have to do their first projects for free to rack up experience.

-Often those stagers offering to do home staging projects for free are the ones who will always struggle to get business.
+Home stagers offering to do home staging jobs for free are the ones who will always struggle to get business.

 If you’re giving away your services for free, how good can you be?

 Imagine a new hair salon opens up in your city.
 You’re walking down the street and see a sandwich board offering “Free Haircuts”.

 The owner of the salon is standing outside and approaches you, saying she’s new at this and would like to give you a free cut and color for practice.

 Are you eager to be her guinea pig in a situation?
 Would the salon owner seem professional or credible?

 The same salon has opened up and you walk by.
 There’s no sandwich board offering free haircuts and the owner is nowhere in sight, but there is a lineup of people standing out front.